-Speaking of Britt Allcroft, The Magic Adventures Of Mumfie, her other show, is very popular in Norway.
+The Magic Adventures Of Mumfie, Britt Allcroft's other major production, is very popular in Norway.
 There are many Norwegian pages about the show on the internet.
 The Ladybird books from the UK even got translated there.
 It was also the first country to get the show on DVD.

 Mumfie's also more popular in the US than the UK.
 They got the entire Mumfie's Quest arc and series first on VHS and Hulu, respectively, and the White Christmas special was the highest-rated program in it's timeslot.

 Kim Possible is huge in Germany.
 Fans (and networks) on that side of the globe staged a hissy fit that persuaded Disney to renew the series, making it the first Disney cartoon since Ducktales to break the 65-Episode Curse.
 Germany is also the only country where the full series is available on DVD.